gilnam74/vex-sneppet/VEX-for-artists.md

 }
 ```

+So, the iteration number will match the index of the newly created point.
+We already have 2 anchor points, that's why the first new point will get an index of 2.

-We can create a point with [`addpoint(geohandle, pos)`](https://www.sidefx.com/docs/houdini/vex/functions/addpoint.html) VEX function by providing 0 as a `geohandle` and point position as `pos` arguments.
+[Creating a point](#create-a-point) with VEX is simple, we need to provide `0` as a first argument and point position (vector value) as a second argument to the [`addpoint()`](https://www.sidefx.com/docs/houdini/vex/functions/addpoint.html) VEX function.

 # VEX next steps
 Check [VEX snippets](vex-snippets) for more VEX examples.